Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : About 87% of Clinton Foundation money goes to charitable causes.[16]

-: While Clinton does support late-term abortions, she's open to restrictions if exceptions are made when the life of the mother is a risk.[17]
+: Clinton supports late-term abortions, IF the life or health of the mother is at risk.[15]

 Total number of techniques detected over the 1:32:53 runtime of this video clip: